QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

 We have already discussed arrays

-A related data type is **tuples**, which are immutable and can contain different types
+A related data type is a **tuple**, which is immutable and can contain different types

 .. code-block:: julia